gulliver-madrid/llm-chat/README.md

 python src/main.py
 ```

-The script will prompt you to choose a model from the available options or use the default one.
-After selecting a model, you can input a question
-or multiple questions in a conversational manner.
-When you're done, type "end" as the final input.
+The script allows you to interact with it in a conversational manner by inputting questions.
+After launching the script, it will prompt you to choose from the available models or to proceed with the default model.
+Once a model is selected, you can begin typing your question.
+If your query spans multiple lines, simply continue typing until you've finished formulating your question.
+To indicate that you have finished entering your question, type "end" on a new line.
+The model will then process your input and provide a response.
+After receiving a response, you are free to initiate a new query by following the same process.

 To exit the program, just leave in blank the question, and write `exit` in the next menu.